Teachers and Staff | Mission Dolores Academy

 Elizabeth Faherty is the MDA Reading Specialist.
-She has a BA in Middle School Language Arts and a MA in Curriculum and Instruction from the the University of Missouri and did further graduate work in Reading and Special Education through UC-Irvine and Trinity Washington University.
+She has a BA in Middle School Language Arts and an MA in Curriculum and Instruction from the University of Missouri.
+She also has done further graduate work in Reading and Special Education through UC-Irvine and Trinity Washington University.
 Elizabeth started teaching in 2001 and has taught Reading at Mission Dolores Academy since 2013.
-The best parts of her job are being able to work with the individual needs of each student in her classroom, and watching their excitement as their reading abilities grows.
-Outside of work, Elizabeth enjoys walking, cooking, volunteering with Pets Are Wonderful Support, and reading...lots and lots of reading!
+She enjoys addressing the individual needs of each student in her classroom and loves to watch their excitement for reading grow.
+Outside of work, Elizabeth enjoys walking, cooking, and reading-- lots and lots of reading!

 Ms. Christina Lancaster

 Math Resource Teacher

 Christina Lancaster is the MDA Math Specialist.
 She earned a BA in Liberal Arts from Sarah Lawrence College, MFA in Creative Writing from The New School, and multiple-subject teaching credential from CSU Los Angeles.
 She loves helping students learn math in creative ways.
 Beyond teaching, Christina is a poet and maker specializing in the fiber arts.